Enrique1987/databricks/01_02_Data_Engineer_Professional/Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

-&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
-It suggests using an SNMP trap system to activate notifications whenever a job fails or encounters an error.

-&nbsp;&nbsp;&nbsp;&nbsp;A. pager notification system is a tool that notifies the designated people or teams in charge of resolving the issues by sending alerts via a pager or mobile device.
-Although this technique has the potential to be effective, it might not be the best choice for tracking and logging production jobs in a Databricks cluster.
-Although it can be helpful to log job information using the Databricks Runtime Metrics API and store it in an AWS S3 bucket for future reference, there is no quick and efficient way to alert the designated people or teams in charge of quickly fixing the problems.
+&nbsp;&nbsp;&nbsp;&nbsp;A. Several configuration options are available to set up alerting and storage when it comes to monitoring and logging production jobs in a Databricks cluster.
+A strong and efficient strategy is needed to configure alerting and storage to monitor and log production jobs in a Databricks cluster, ensuring timely notification and proper logging storage for future reference.
+The approach present in option A proves to be the most optimal way of handling the aforementioned scenario.

 &nbsp;&nbsp;&nbsp;&nbsp;B. is incorrect.
 When a job fails or encounters an error, it advises using a webhook notification system to send out alerts.
 Although this option has its uses, it might not always be the best course of action.
 For instance, it might be appropriate in some circumstances to log the job information using the Databricks Logging API and store it in a Google Cloud Storage bucket for future use.
 Still, it might not be the best choice in this particular case.
 Email notifications offer a quick and efficient way to alert the designated people or teams in charge of resolving the issues as the company runs a large number of production jobs.

+&nbsp;&nbsp;&nbsp;&nbsp;C. is incorrect.
+It suggests using an SNMP trap system to activate notifications whenever a job fails or encounters an error.

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 It recommends setting up a pager alert system to send notifications when a job fails or encounters an error.